totalspectrum/spin2cpp/doc/basic.md

 ### OPEN

 Open a handle for input and/or output.
-The general form is:
+There are two forms.
+The most general form is:
 ```
   open device as #n
 ```